ChenYichen9527/MAD-representation/README.md

 ## Train
 Coming soon

-## Test
+## Prediction
-We currently provide MAD representation (excluding downstream tasks) testing and visualization code.
+We currently provide MAD representation (excluding downstream tasks) prediction and visualization code.
 You can run the following code to visualize the results of MAD representation.

 	python pre_xx.py -r path_to_orin_event_data -sr path_to_save_new_data